 Organic production focuses on cultural, biological, and mechanical techniques to manage pests on the farm, but in some cases pesticides, which include repellents, allowed for organic production are needed.
 Pesticides mentioned in this organic production guide are registered by the United States Environmental Protection Agency (EPA) or meet the EPA requirements for a "minimum risk" pesticide.
-The pesticides mentioned in this guide are also registered by the New York State Department of Environmental Conservation (NYS DEC) for use in New York State.
+At the time of publication, the pesticides mentioned in this guide meet New York State Department of Environmental Conservation (NYS DEC) registration requirements for use in New York State.
 See Cornell's Product, Ingredient, and Manufacturer System website (reference 3) for pesticides currently registered for use in NYS.
 Additional products may be available for use in other states.